am-derrick/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes owner of the file hello to betty 4-empty creates an empty file named hello
-5-execute adds execute permission to the owner of the file hello
+5-execute adds execute permission to the owner of the file hello 6-multiple_permissions adds execute permissions to owner and group owner and read permission to other user